arief-hidayat/grails-angularjs-ui-bootstrap/README.md

         runtime ":angularjs-ui-bootstrap:0.9.0-M1"
 ```

+That's it!

+Of course you need to create your own page and javascript that uses the angular-bootstrap.

+Let's take an example from angular-bootstrap homepage (http://angular-ui.github.io/bootstrap/).
-create module that depends on "angular-bootstrap" in ApplicationResources.groovy
+Create resource module that depends on "angular-bootstrap" in ApplicationResources.groovy

 ```
 modules = {
     application {